mtimkovich/slippi-db/README.md

 # Slippi Cumulative Stats

-A script using [slippi-js](https://github.com/project-slippi/slippi-js) to calculate your overall and head to head play times and win rates from replays.
+A script using [slippi-js](https://github.com/project-slippi/slippi-js) to calculate your overall and head to head win rates and play times from replays.
 Results are shown per character, stage, and nickname as well.
-You can specify your opponent, your opponent's character, and even opponents to skip.
+You can specify your character, your opponent, your opponent's character, and even opponents to skip.

 ## Instructions
 Tested on Windows.